sturdy-dev/codereview.gpt/README.md

 # codereview.gpt

 <p align='center'>
-    Reviews your Pull Requests using ChatGPT so that you can pretend to work.
+    Review GitHub Pull Requests using ChatGPT so that you can pretent do work.
 </p>
 <p align='center'>
     <a href="https://github.com/sturdy-dev/codereview.gpt/blob/main/LICENSE.txt">